Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/intro.md

 }
 ```

-Alternatively, you can use the *Autocompleters* to simplify this workflow.
+Alternatively, you can use the [Autocompleters] to simplify this workflow.

 ## Interaction Context

 Every command module provides its commands with an execution context.
 This context property includes general information about the underlying interaction that triggered the command execution.
 The base command context.

-You can design your modules to work with different implementation types of `IInteractionContext`.
-To achieve this, make sure your module classes inherit from the generic variant of the `InteractionModuleBase`.
+You can design your modules to work with different implementation types of [IInteractionContext].
+To achieve this, make sure your module classes inherit from the generic variant of the [InteractionModuleBase].

+> [!NOTE]
 > Context type must be consistent throughout the project, or you will run into issues during runtime.

-Interaction Service ships with 4 different kinds of `InteractionContext`s:
+The [InteractionService] ships with 4 different kinds of [InteractionContext]:

-1. InteractionContext: A bare-bones execution context consisting of only implementation netural interfaces
+1. [InteractionContext]]: A bare-bones execution context consisting of only implementation neutral interfaces
-2. SocketInteractionContext: An execution context for use with `DiscordSocketClient`.
+2. [SocketInteractionContext]: An execution context for use with [DiscordSocketClient].
 Socket entities are exposed in this context without the need of casting them.
-3. ShardedInteractionContext: `DiscordShardedClient` variant of the `SocketInteractionContext`
+3. [ShardedInteractionContext]: [DiscordShardedClient] variant of the [SocketInteractionContext]
-4. RestInteractionContext: An execution context designed to be used with a `DiscordRestClient` and webhook based interactions pattern
+4. [RestInteractionContext]: An execution context designed to be used with a [DiscordRestClient] and webhook based interactions pattern

-You can create custom Interaction Contexts by implementing the `IInteracitonContext` interface.
+You can create custom Interaction Contexts by implementing the [IInteractionContext] interface.

 One problem with using the concrete type InteractionContexts is that you cannot access the information that is specific to different interaction types without casting.
 Concrete type interaction contexts are great for creating shared interaction modules but you can also use the generic variants of the built-in interaction contexts to create interaction specific interaction modules.

-Ex.
+> [!INFO]
-Message component interactions have access to a special method called `UpdateAsync()` to update the body of the method the interaction originated from.
-Normally this wouldn't be accessable without casting the `Context.Interaction`.
+> Message component interactions have access to a special method called `UpdateAsync()` to update the body of the method the interaction originated from.
+> Normally this wouldn't be accessable without casting the `Context.Interaction`.

 ```csharp
 discordClient.ButtonExecuted += async (interaction) =>